 Click on the settings icon and you can schedule regular backups, exclude files, encrypt backups or delete old backups.

-Pricing starts at £34.99, which puts it in the middle of the tools tested here.
+Pricing starts at £34.99 for a one time purchase, which puts it in the middle of the tools tested here.
 But if you want to use Acronis Cloud, you'll pay a yearly subscription ranging from £34.99 for 250GB to £69.99 for 1TB.
 Yearly plans include the cost of the software.

 Acronis True Image combines the best of local and online backup tools and while there are cheaper options in both categories, that flexibility means it is worth the extra cost.